 Louisiana swamp rats who relocated to San Francisco in 1966 and created a stir by never revealing their identities and making head size eyeballs famous, The Residents specialised in proto-synth programming that pre-dated Devo and just about every cutting edge artist, with the possible exception of Can, the German experimental legends.

-In 1971 The Residents mailed a home-made tape to Harve Halverstadt, who had previously signed Captain Beefheart, at Warner Brothers.
+In 1971 The Residents mailed a homemade tape to Harve Halverstadt, the marketing director who had previously signed Captain Beefheart, at Warner Brothers.
 The tape – optimistically named The Warner Bros Album – proved to be too weird for Halverstadt and was locked in the vaults and forgotten about.